 1. Collection of personal information

 When we refer to personal information, we mean information about reasonably identifiable individuals.
 This may include information or an opinion about individuals, whether true or not.

 The kinds of personal information we may collect about you include:

-If the direct marketing is by email you may also use the unsubscribe function.
+If you do not wish to receive marketing information, you may at any time decline to receive such information by contacting us.
+Contact details are set out at section 11 of this policy.
+If the direct marketing is by email you may also use the unsubscribe function and if the direct marketing is by SMS you may reply 'STOP' to opt out.
 We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.

 You can request to access your personal information we hold at any time.
 Depending on the volume or difficulty in obtaining the information, we may charge a fee that covers our costs.